vivin-neelankavil/Jio_IPTV/README.md

 5. Open Tivimate or OTT Navigator Player and configure the IPTV playlist<br>
   a.
 Select local playlist option and choose the 'localplaylist.m3u' file from the htdocs/tsjiotv directory <br>
-  b. in case your IPTV video is lagging/buffering or you don't have the required internet bandwidth to stream smoothly, then choose the default required resolution from one the playlist at htdocs/tsjiotv directory.
+  b. in case your IPTV video is lagging/buffering or you don't have the required internet bandwidth to stream smoothly, then choose the default required resolution from one the playlist at htdocs/tsjiotv directory.<br>
   c.
-Optionally, you can configure to auto start Tivimate or OTT Navigator on Android TV boot or waking from sleep and start playing TV channels as any TV setup box would do.
+Optionally, you can configure to auto start Tivimate or OTT Navigator on Android TV boot or waking from sleep and start playing TV channels as any TV setup box would do. <br>

 Hurrah !!
 Now Play & Enjoy streaming TV Channels.<br>